eaton-lab/toytree/validation/penalized_pseudolikelihood/README.md

 This directory contains the pinned simulation and predictive-validation study for ToyTree's ultrametric branch-length pseudolikelihood models.

+## Version 12: profiled fixed-lambda UCLN validation

+The [V12 design](README-v12.md) replaces joint age-rate optimization with conditional log-rate profiling and direct, linearly constrained age optimization.
+It retains observed zero-length branches exactly and reports their number, location, and fraction rather than silently imposing a positive floor.
+V12 first replays all 40 datasets that failed a V11 numerical gate; its thresholds are unchanged.
+Only a passing replay and development pilot permit a new independently seeded confirmation.
+The replay and 72-dataset pilot passed every gate.
+In the independently seeded 540-dataset confirmation, all fits converged and every positive expected-branch and continuous-Gamma dataset passed, but three high-variance, zero-rich fractional-Poisson datasets failed at least one objective/chronogram uniqueness gate.
+UCLN is therefore validated for positive continuous additive branch lengths within this design; zero-rich fits remain conditional on their reported basin-replication and solution-stability diagnostics.

+## Version 11: frozen failed UCLN confirmation

+The [V11 design](README-v11.md) evaluates the hardened
+`uncorrelated_lognormal` optimizer at prespecified, simulation-matched fixed lambda values.
+It is not a lambda-selection study.
+Four-start default, eight-start stress, fixed-age, and calibration-time-rescaled fits are cached as separate tasks so server runs can use all available cores; scoring never repeats optimization.
+The 72-dataset pilot passed, but the frozen 540-dataset confirmation failed objective, chronogram, and calibration-time-unit numerical parity gates.
+Failures were concentrated in zero-rich fractional-Poisson data.
+V12 supersedes the optimizer; V11 results and thresholds remain unchanged.

+## Version 10: discrete-model finalization

+The [V10 design](README-v10.md) finalizes the chronos-compatible `discrete` implementation and evaluates a multiplicative-Gamma candidate.
+Smoke and the nine-case historical failure replay pass after EM initialization, analytic gradients, bounded fallback optimization, and explicit boundary diagnostics.
+The Gamma candidate passes convergence, calibration, recovery, and unit- invariance gates but fails all doubled-start optimizer-stability gates; better identified optima continue to appear through 256 starts.
+Therefore `discrete` is complete within its compatibility scope, while the Gamma candidate is retired from the public API and retained privately only for reproducibility.

 ## Version 9: correlated-lambda uncertainty replay

 The [V9 design](README-v9.md) uses a single global worker pool over held-tip